mwri469/HydrologicalStochasticSimulation/README.md

 \end{cases}
 $$

-where $F_{\text{bulk},s,m}(x)$ is the empirical distribution of non-extreme rainfall, $ p_{\text{exceed}} = \Pr(X > u_{s,m}) $, and $ \sigma $ and $ \xi $ are the scale and shape parameters of the Generalised Pareto Distribution fitted to the exceedances.
+where $F_{\text{bulk},s,m}(x)$ is the empirical distribution of non-extreme rainfall, $p_{\text{exceed}} = \Pr(X > u_{s,m})$, and $\sigma$ and $\xi$ are the scale and shape parameters of the Generalised Pareto Distribution fitted to the exceedances.
 Dependence between the observed gauges and the virtual stations is introduced through a conditional probability model that links both the occurrence and the magnitude of extreme rainfall.
 The probability of an exceedance at a virtual station is defined as

 $$
 \Pr(I_{v,m,t} = 1 \mid I_{g,m,t}, Z_t) = \text{logit}^{-1}(\alpha_m + \beta_m I_{g,m,t} + \gamma_m Z_t)
 $$

-where $ I_{v,m,t} $ and $ I_{g,m,t} $ are exceedance indicators for the virtual and observed gauge stations respectively, and $ Z_t $ represents optional climate covariates such as the ENSO index.
+where $I_{v,m,t}$ and $I_{g,m,t}$ are exceedance indicators for the virtual and observed gauge stations respectively, and $Z_t$ represents optional climate covariates such as the ENSO index.
 When an exceedance occurs, the rainfall magnitude is drawn from the conditional tail model, ensuring that extreme events at the virtual station are consistent with those observed at the ranges.
 For months that are not extreme, a block-resampling technique is used to maintain realistic persistence and seasonal variation.

 This process produces long synthetic records that are consistent with both the statistical characteristics of the observed data and the physical relationship between the ranges and the lower catchments.